 "Maybe she finally realized how awesome it is, and she's just too proud to admit it," Aila mused with a smirk.
 Snickering at the thought of her little sister trying to sneakily play a video game, Aila bent down in front of the console, finger over the power button.
 She hesitated, looking from the case of Kingdom Hearts II to the menu currently on the TV.
 If her sister really did like the game, then it would be rather mean to just turn it off.
 What if she hadn't saved recently?
 Sighing, Aila lowered her hand and stood up, shaking her head.

 Looking to her left hand, the one she had placed on the floor, she found it to be covered in a thin layer of dust.
 "Gross," she muttered, making a face.
 It had been Danny's job to clean the floors before he left, and he obviously had avoided the task.
 She quickly made her way to the bathroom, sending her brother bad vibes all the way and hoping that he had to clean a lot on his trip.

 Her eyes had always bothered her.
-They were such a bright blue that people always tended to assume that she wore colored contacts or something, which she didn't.
+They were such a bright blue that people always tended to assume that she wore colored contacts or something (which she didn't, so please stop asking, teachers constantly reminding her of her school's rules against such things).
 Her siblings had the same shockingly blue eyes, the three of them forced to endure many strange looks because of it, becoming outsiders at the orphanage they'd once called home.
 Even adults seemed to avoid them, and it hadn't been until about five years ago that Anna and John had finally adopted them, saying that those kinds of differences just made them all the more special.
 Aila sighed and turned away from the mirror.
 'Being different sucks.'